Howard Hamlin: Season 6

 After Gus Fring kills Lalo, Howard is buried alongside him underneath the construction site of Gus's meth lab, but Mike Ehrmantraut first removes Howard's wedding ring, wallet, and shoes to use in making his death appear to be a suicide.
 Jimmy and Kim attend Howard's memorial at HHM, where Rich Schweikart reveals the firm is downsizing and rebranding.
 Cheryl is suspicious of the circumstances surrounding Howard's death, but Kim falsely claims she previously saw him snorting cocaine at work and suggests Cheryl was so inattentive she missed the signs of his supposed drug addiction, causing Cheryl to break down in tears.
 The next day, Kim leaves Jimmy after telling him she knew Lalo was alive before he arrived at their apartment and killed Howard, but kept it to herself for fear that Jimmy would end their plan to ruin Howard's reputation, which she enjoyed, but now regrets.
-In 2010, Kim returns to Albuquerque and gives Cheryl an affidavit detailing the plot to sabotage Howard's reputation and the true circumstances of his death.
-Kim says she gave a copy to the district attorney's office, but likely wouldn’t face prosecution given the lack of evidence, the deaths of everyone else who was involved, and the absence of Howard's remains.
-Jimmy later learns from Bill Oakley that Cheryl is considering filing a wrongful death lawsuit.
+She then leaves for Florida to work at a Sprinkler company.
+In 2010, Kim receives a rare call from Jimmy, who is on the run and hiding in Nebraska following the events of Breaking Bad.
+Kim tells Jimmy that he should turn himself in for his crimes, but this only angers Jimmy who sarcastically goads her into confessing about Howard's death, since everyone else involved with it and the resulting cover-up is now also dead.
+Kim takes his words seriously and returns to Albuquerque to give Cheryl an affidavit detailing the plot to sabotage Howard's reputation and the true circumstances of his death.
+Kim says she gave a copy to the district attorney's office, but likely will not face prosecution given the lack of evidence, lack of surviving witnesses (besides Jimmy, although she does not mention her call with him), and the absence of Howard's remains.
+Once Jimmy is arrested, he tries to use information about Howard's death to get his sentence reduced via a plea deal, only to be told that Kim has already confessed which surprises Jimmy.
+Jimmy later learns from Bill Oakley that Cheryl is considering filing a wrongful death lawsuit against Kim.
+In his final court appearance, Jimmy lures Kim there with lies about her involvement in Howard's death which he quickly retracts, as he just wanted her to be there.
+He then confesses to all his crimes including his role in Chuck's death and expresses great sadness over what happened to Howard, before receiving a life sentence.